Inflectra/spira-documentation/docs/TaraVault-User-Manual/Provisioning-Projects-&-Users.md

 # Provisioning Products & Users
-Once you have [activated TaraVault](../Activating-TaraVault), you can begin to provision specific products to use source code with TaraVault and assign users to commit code or files into the TaraVault repositories.
-Note: *All SpiraPlan users with roles that let them view source code, can view the code in the application, even if they are not a TaraVault user.*.
+Once you have [activated TaraVault](../Activating-TaraVault), you can begin to provision specific products to use source code with TaraVault and assign users to commit code or files into the TaraVault repositories. **Note**: All SpiraPlan users with roles that let them view source code, can view the code in the application, even if they are not a TaraVault user.

 ## Provisioning Products